-First of all, don’t go to the main bus station in Mbeya, there are no buses to Malawi here!
-It’s a well-known scam here, and they’ll go as far as actually making signs to confuse travelers and get them to pay for a fake bus ticket.
+Don’t go to the main bus station in Mbeya, there are no buses going to Malawi here!
+It’s a well-known scam in Mbeya, and they’ll go as far as actually making signs to confuse travelers and get them to pay for a fake bus ticket.

-Get to Nane Nane station instead, this is where the real buses to the Malawian border are found.
+Get to Nane Nane station instead, This is where the real buses to the border of Malawi are found.
 It’s located about 10 kilometers outside of Mbeya, over the main highway (A104).
 You can take a dala dala to Nane Nane station anywhere if you stand on the highway.